-This course is designed for physics transfer students.
-Students in the course will learn how to analyze simple static mechanical structures and systems.
+This course is designed for civil, mechanical, aerospace and manufacturing engineering transfer students.
+Students in the course will analyze simple static mechanical structures and systems.

 - c.
 Semester Cycle (if applicable): This course is taught every fall - d.
 Name of Approved Program(s): - ENGINEERING AS Degree and Transfer Preparation - 4.
 Total Units: 3.00 Total Semester Hrs: 54.00